-We recommend that you contact a prospective supervisor to discuss your research ideas before submitting an application.
-Potential supervisors can be found through the department and research centre websites linked above or by contacting us for advice.
-You will need to submit a research proposal with your application that identifies research aims, describes the context of the proposed research, offers a critical overview of existing research literature, provides a rationale for the proposed approaches to data collection and analysis and discusses any ethical or practical considerations.
+We strongly recommend that you contact a prospective supervisor to discuss your research ideas before applying.
+Potential supervisors can be identified through the department and research centre websites linked above or by contacting the Postgraduate Research Tutor for advice.
+You need to submit a research proposal with your application outlining the proposed research aims and background, relevant research literature, proposed approaches to data collection and analysis and ethical or practical considerations.

-For more information about how to apply and an application form please visit https://www.shu.ac.uk/research/degrees/apply
+- For information about how to apply and an application form please visit https://www.shu.ac.uk/research/degrees/apply

 Submit your application to email@example.com.
-The closing date for applications is 23:30pm on 1st June 2021.
+The closing date for applications is 12.00 Noon on 9th May 2022.

-Interviews will take place on 13th and 14th July by videoconference.
-Shortlisted candidates will be asked to deliver a 10 minute presentation on their research proposal followed by an interview.
+Interviews will take place 21st or 24th of June 2022 by videoconference.
+Shortlisted candidates will be asked to deliver a 10-minute presentation on their research proposal followed by an interview.